spacetelescope/jdaviz/docs/specviz/index.rst

 SpecViz allows spectra to be easily plotted and examined.
 It supports flexible spectral unit conversions, custom plotting attributes, interactive selections, multiple plots, and other features.

-SpecViz notably includes a measurement tool for spectral lines which enables the user, with a few mouse actions, to perform and record measurements.
+Specviz notably includes a measurement tool for spectral lines which enables the user, with a few mouse actions, to perform and record measurements.
 It has a model fitting capability that enables the user to create simple (e.g., single Gaussian) or multi-component models (e.g., multiple Gaussians for emission and absorption lines in addition to regions of flat continua).
 A typical data-analysis workflow might involve data exploration using SpecViz and then scripting to create more complex measurements or modeling workflows using specutils.

 SpecViz will soon include the ability to: